 Objection – Guilt Is Present

 It is important to note that the vast majority of Christians and non-Christians who habitually solo masturbate feel guilty about the act.
 Consequently, we need to remember Romans 2:14-15 which states that God has written a moral standard into our conscience.
 Therefore, when we sin, we feel guilty.
 The fact that guilt is so common among those who masturbate is a strong indication that a habit of solo masturbation is most likely a sin.
 Even though scripture does not prohibit masturbation explicitly, Romans 7:2-9 most likely includes the subject of masturbation.

 In summary, scripture is silent about masturbation.
-Scripture does give us guidelines that reveal masturbation is a sin under certain circumstances.
+Scripture does give us guidelines that reveal solo masturbation is a sin under certain circumstances.
 Infrequent masturbation could be God’s relief mechanism in situations where one’s spouse cannot engage in a loving sexual romp in order to satisfy sexual tension.
-It is difficult to conclude that masturbation is a sin when it occurs exclusively to relieve sexual tension, devoid of sinful behaviors.
-However, it is easy to conclude that masturbation is sin when it occurs for the only purpose of personal pleasure.
+It is difficult to conclude that solo masturbation is a sin if it occurs exclusively to relieve sexual tension, devoid of sinful behaviors and thoughts.
+However, it is very easy to conclude that masturbation is a sin if it occurs for the purpose of personal pleasure.
 The apostle Paul’s solution is the best, get married and do not deprive one another (1 Corinthians 7:2-9).

 3. Kinsey, Alfred C. “Sexual Behavior in the Human Male”.
 1948. p.
 190.

 4. “Nocturnal Emission: Normal or Not?”
 Real Sex Education Facts.
 N.p., 21 May 2007.
 Web.
 17 Apr.
 2016.